Adhesive Capsulitis/Frozen Shoulder Anatomy

-Pitcher's arm, rotator cuff tears, calcific bursitis, arthritis, tendinitis, supraspinatus tendinitis, brachial neuritis, reflex sympathetic dystrophy, pericapsulitis, periarthritis, adherent bursitis, obliterative bursitis, dupuytren contracture
+Pitcher's arm, rotator cuff tears, calcific bursitis, arthritis, tendinitis, supraspinatus tendinitis, brachial neuritis, reflex sympathetic dystrophy, pericapsulitis, periarthritis, adherent bursitis, obliterative bursitis, dupuytrens contracture

-A Shoulder Inferno Wrap® is one of the most helpful tools for a shoulder injury.
-With Blood Flow Stimulation Therapy™ tissues are safely and gently heated - increasing blood flow within the treated area.
-Your body’s natural response to this increased temperature is to try to maintain a condition of homeostasis — a balanced environment or state of equilibrium throughout the body.
-To do this, your body responds with a rapid increase in blood flow to the area (this is known as vasodilation), increasing the supply of nutrients to injured cells and flushing out toxins (including lactic acid, commonly found in trigger points) to promote healing.
-Our Inferno Wraps™ provide effective, non-invasive, non-addictive pain relief with no side effects.
+A Shoulder TShellz Wrap® is, in our view, one of the most helpful tools for a shoulder injury.
+Using a process we call Circulatory Boost, tissues are safely and gently heated - increasing blood flow within the treated area.
+Your body's natural response to this increased temperature is to try to maintain a condition of homeostasis - a balanced environment or state of equilibrium throughout the body.
+To do this, your body responds with a rapid increase in blood flow to the area (this is known as vasodilation), increasing the supply of nutrients to injured tissue and flushing out toxins (including lactic acid, commonly found in trigger points) to promote healing.
+TShellz Wraps® provide effective, non-invasive, non-addictive pain relief with no side effects.

 If you are suffering through a shoulder injury, we strongly believe that we can help you, and we have thousands of happy clients to back this claim.
 You are welcome to try our products for a 60 day period..
 If you are committed to following the treatments outlined in the product instructions we are very confident that our TShellz Wraps will aid you immensely.
 If you do not receive the benefits that countless of our other customers have experienced from our products, call us, mail the product back to us and we will provide you with a full product refund.

 Our online shop accepts Visa & Mastercard as well as a Paypal Payment option.